Striking Sheffield Hallam staff warn budget cuts are ‘putting the university in jeopardy’

 Speaking on the picket line, one UCU representative said the action was necessary because management had refused to remove compulsory redundancies from the table.

-“The university won’t go bust if they don’t make these cuts,” they claimed.
+The UCU representative claimed that “the university won’t go bust if they don’t make these cuts.”

-“These issues have been going on for decades.
-The drive to marketise higher education is in nobody’s interest, not even taxpayers.
+They believe the issues behind today’s strike are the product of long-term marketisation of higher education, with “decades” of growing pressure.
+“The drive to marketise higher education is in nobody’s interest, not even taxpayers.
 Students and staff are the pawns, and students are getting the worse deal.”

-They warned that staff on the lowest pay scale, including some on the real living wage, may struggle to cover basic costs
+They warned that staff on the lowest pay scale, including some on the real living wage, may struggle to cover basic costs.

-Outside the Owen Building, the representative expressed frustration at Hallam’s management’s handling of the dispute, claiming the university had repeatedly declined to negotiate until this week
+Outside the Owen Building, the representative expressed frustration at Hallam’s management’s handling of the dispute, claiming the university had repeatedly declined to negotiate until this week.

 “We went into a meeting and they just said ‘No, we won’t do it’.
 And effectively sent us straight to strike action.
 We had to go back to them last week and ask to talk.”

 In comparison, they noted that the University of Sheffield had already held “six to eight hours of talks”.
+“All the evidence suggests they’re ignoring it and hoping the strike will fizzle out.”

 They also raised concerns about rising staff illness: “Sickness rates have skyrocketed.
 We’ve got a serious mental health problem and they’re not addressing it.
 Reducing staff will only make workloads and sickness worse.”